Discover delicious and nutritious recipes for satisfying snacks and wholesome sweet treats to enjoy alongside our Summer 2018 Healthy Diet Plan.

 Cinnamon cashew spread with apple slices

-This quick vegan snack needs only five ingredients and is a great way to combine one of your five-a-day with some healthy, satisfying fats.
+This quick vegan snack needs only five ingredients and is a great way to combine one of your 5-a-day with some healthy, satisfying fats.

 Avocado with tamari & ginger dressing